 - Need: To make a rural community more inclusive for older adults.

-- Intervention: Winnemucca, Nevada, holds monthly meetings around topics like health, housing, social events, and transportation.
+- Intervention: Winnemucca, Nevada, holds monthly meetings to discuss topics like health, housing, social events, community improvement, education, and transportation.

 In 2015, the rural community of Winnemucca, Nevada, held a meeting about people with dementia and driving, especially the importance of offering transportation options for those individuals instead of just taking away their driver's license.
 This discussion led to the development of the Age and Dementia Friendly of Winnemucca project, which holds monthly meetings focused on making the community more inclusive for older adults.

 This project is part of the statewide initiative Dementia Friendly Nevada and the AARP Network of Age-Friendly States and Communities.
-In addition, it received an Independent Living Grant from the State of Nevada Department of Health & Human Services and won a 2018 AARP Community Challenge grant.
+In addition, it received an Independent Living Grant from the State of Nevada Department of Health & Human Services and won 2018 and 2021 AARP Community Challenge grants.

 Every month, volunteers meet to design action plans for aging-related issues like:

 - Community activities like the Turkey Trot, a Sprint Triathlon, and participation in the Alzheimer's Association's Longest Day